 The first Springing the Blues was held in 1990 when a small group of friends gathered at the old Jacksonville Beach Flag Pavilion.
-Since then, the festival has grown to include 22 artists who provide three days of performances by national, regional and local blues talent.
-More than 150,000 fans come to enjoy the music, food and vendors unique to the Springing the Blues event.
-For more information, visit www.springingtheblues.com.
+Since then, the festival has grown to include more than 20 artists who provide three days of performances by national, regional and local blues talent.
+More than 125,000 fans come to enjoy the music, food and vendors unique to the Springing the Blues event.